Atlético Olympic FC

-Atlético Olympic Football Club is a Burundian football club located in Bujumbura, Burundi.
+Athletico New Oil Football Academy is a Burundian football club located in Bujumbura, Burundi.
 It currently plays in the Burundi Premier League.

 The club is coached by Dieudonné Mugunga formerly of Bukavu Dawa of Linafoot Super League,DRC.He is the fifth coach in ten months after stints by Nahimana Hussein,Omar Ntakagero,Amidou Hassan and Nzeyimana Mailo.

 History

-The club was started in 2005 as Atletico Olympique in Bujumbura City.In 2020,they won promotion the Primus League.Businessman Apollinaire Kazohera bought the club and relocated it to Muyinga,a city located in northern Burundi and the capital of Muyinga Province.The team then changed its name to Atlético New Oil Academy Muyinga.
+Athletico New Oil Football Academy was started in 2005 as Atletico Olympique in Bujumbura City.
+In 2020,they won promotion the Primus League.Businessman Apollinaire Kazohera bought the club and relocated it to Muyinga,a city located in northern Burundi and the capital of Muyinga Province.
+The team then changed its name to Athletico New Oil.